 I still don’t want public feature tracking

-Fair enough.
-If you want to systematically and privately track feature requests, Feature Upvote offers private product boards.
+Sure.
+If you want to systematically and privately track feature requests, Feature Upvote offers private feedback boards.

 How it works:

-- You set a password for your product board and share with team members
+- You set a password for your feedback board and share with team members

-- When a customer makes a feature request, your team manually adds it to your Feature Upvote product board
+- When a customer makes a feature request, your team manually adds it to your Feature Upvote feedback board

 - When a customer requests a feature already on your board, you use our “upvote on behalf of…” button to add a vote